Is the Current Opioid Epidemic New Though?

 If you know someone who is abusing drugs and needs help, don’t let another day go by.
 Call 1 (800) 731-6306 and let’s get them the help that they need today.

 With marijuana recently becoming legal in several states across the country, the landscape has changed.
 What hasn’t changed though is the fact that all substances, including marijuana, or “weed”, are harmful for developing teen brains.
+So Weed is Legal, now what?
 A human brain isn’t fully developed until the mid-20s, and during the adolescent years, teens are more susceptible to its negative developmental effects.

 So exactly what should this new conversation sound like?
 It should involve active listening and being aware of certain slang that should set off red flags.
 It will also have to include empathy, understanding and avoiding the expression of your disapproval or disappointment with negative verbiage or name calling.
 Back in the day, we were taught through our parent’s actions that we should get upset, yell, and demand that the behavior stop.
 But that rarely works.
 Instead, most kids just decide to be even more careful about hiding whatever it is that they’re doing.
 Be encouraging, positive and supporting.